How to create a multilingual website using WordPress?

 You have a website that uses WordPress and need to make it multilingual?
 Is this possible?
 The answer is yes!

-Translate texts or contexts?
+Translate words or contexts?

 Combining the two methods is definitely a good way to get the most out of your project!

-- Using a language management plugin in a simple installation;
+- Using a language management plugin;

 - A combination of plugin and network of websites.

 All these solutions are valid and worthwhile.
 Each solution has its pros and cons.
 It all depends on what you want to achieve with your website.